sahithyandev/s1/src/content/docs/properties-of-materials/mechanical-properties/02-fracture.md

 - No warning sign
 - Crack propagates at very high speeds
-- No need for extra stress during crack propagation.
+- No need for extra stress during crack propagation